 MT:020 Orientation MT:149 Medical Terminology MT:105 HIV, Safety, CPR, and First Aid MT:155 Clinical Pathology MT:115 Business Law and Ethics MT:158 Business Practices and MT:117 Principles of Therapeutic Massage Career Development MT:126 Anatomy and Physiology/Kinesiology COM:101 Healthcare Communications MT:141 Allied Therapeutic Modalities/ Student M lassage Clinic Advanced Assessment ^{}This program is offered at the Earth City campus for daytime and evening hours. ^{}All students must pass the National Exam to work in the field. ^{}A student massage license is required for this program, which requires a background check. ^{}Preparation for Missouri state licensure is provided within this program.
 Students are responsible for researching what is required for employment in this field other states.
+Midwest Institute has not made a determination as to whether this program's curriculum meets any other state's requirements for licensure certification other than Missouri.
 This program offers two methods of delivery: residential and an online/blended format at the Earth City campus (54% online, 46% residential).
 DENTAL ASSISTING PROGRAM Certificate

 - 1. Train students to assist the dentist in the dental office. - 2.
 Train students in six major areas: - a.
 Anatomy and Physiology - b.
 Dental/Medical Terminology - c.
 Chair side Assisting/Operative Procedures - d.
 Radiology Techniques - e.
 Laboratory Techniques - f.
 Dental Office Procedures - 3.
 Provide students with practical experience (hands on) in concert with their classroom training. - 4.
 Provide training and counseling in professionalism, appearance, and decorum necessary to secure employment in the dental field. - 5.
 Provide an internship program where students can develop and refine skills learned in the classroom.
 This program will normally be completed in 32 weeks/48 weeks for part time.
 Upon successful completion of this program, students will be issued a certificate.
 Total Semester Credits: 29.0 Contact Hours: 911 All prospective students must pass an entrance exam prior to enrollment Day and evening hours are available at the Earth City campus; only day hours are available at the Fenton Campus.
 This program offers two methods of delivery: residential and an online/blended format (37% online, 63% residential).
-Students are responsible for researching what is required for employment in this field other states Required Courses: Anatomy and Physiology DA:131 Dental Laboratory Procedures Dental/Medical Terminology DA:139 Dental Office Procedures Dental Radiology Procedures DA:143 Chairside Assisting / Operative Procedures Infection Control in Dentistry DA:145 Pharmacology Internship Dental/Medical Terminology Dental Radiology Procedures Dental/Medical Terminology DA:139 Dental Radiology Procedures DA:143 Infection Control in Dentistry DA:145 VETERINARY TECHNICIAN PROGRAM Associate of Occupational Science Degree
+Students are responsible for researching what is required for employment in this field other states.
+Midwest Institute has not made a determination as to whether this program's curriculum meets any other state's requirements for licensure certification other than Missouri.
+Required Courses: DA:101 Anatomy and Physiology DA:131 Dental Laboratory Procedures DA:120 Dental/Medical Terminology DA:139 Dental Office Procedures DA:126 Dental Radiology Procedures DA:143 Chairside Assisting / Operative Procedures DA:128 Infection Control in Dentistry DA:145 Pharmacology Internship • G.

+VETERINARY TECHNICIAN PROGRAM Associate of Occupational Science Degree